 Select Wines

 In 2013 Merus introduced a Chardonnay under the Altvs label.
-Rather surprisingly, this wine was is sourced from a cooler north facing slope on Pritchard Hill, a part of Napa Valley known for it’s show stopping robusts reds.
+Rather surprisingly, this wine was sourced from a cooler north facing slope on Pritchard Hill, a part of Napa Valley known for it’s show stopping robust reds.
 Immediately intriguing on the bouquet, this wine shows aromas of honeysuckle and lemon meringue.
 It reveals a pleasing softness on the palate but with with a noticeable intensity of fruit driven flavors.
 Somewhat creamy in its textural feel, this wine drinks very well by itself.

 The 2013 Merus Cabernet Sauvignon needs some time to open and reveal its layers of depth both on the bouquet and on the palate.
 Dark in the glass it shows a noticeable herbal or eucalyptus quality to the aroma which is subtle but not intense.
 As it opens, the wine reveals darker fruit and dark chocolate along with earthy notes and cigar smoke.
 It is also, somewhat meaty on the bouquet.
 It features plenty of depth on the palate focusing mostly on darker fruit flavors which are complemented by a wood spice and moderate structure on the finish.